 Alunan Resort itself is nestled at the end of Petani beach in a semi-remote location.
 You won’t have to worry about people traffic or noise here, which it holds superior to Bubu.

-Although a downside is that the beach in front isn’t the best for swimming or snorkelling.
-But you can always rent a kayak to find nicer ones, or boat taxis are quick and cheap.
+The beach in front is okay.
+It doesn’t compare to Tuna Bay, but you can always rent a kayak to find nicer ones, or boat taxis are quick and cheap.

-I haven’t seen the rooms personally, but from the pictures online they appear to be modernly decorated and furnished, complete with a tempting double hammock on the deck.
+I haven’t seen the rooms personally, but from the pictures online, they appear to be modern, complete with a tempting double hammock on the deck.

 I have eaten at the restaurant a couple of times though, which serves good Asian food (and offers international options), and it has a dreamy view too.

-Cost: Prices here have also risen quite a bit over the past year, but dinner has also been added to the price.
-Now starting at RM1,320 (up from RM740) for a 70 square meter double room with a balcony/deck, including breakfast.
+Prices here have risen quite a bit over the past year, although dinner is now included in the price.
+Rates now start at RM1,320 (up from RM740) for a 70-square-meter double room with a balcony/deck, and breakfast.

 My view on a couple of other places